void

 kolomyja1.jpg

-Kołomyja was the home town of a Pole who for some mysterious reason served with Infanterieregiment Nr.
-91. He didn't grasp the field password due to linguistic mix-ups.
-This incident happended during the stay Sátoraljaújhely.
+Kołomyja was the home town of a Pole, who for some mysterious reason served with Infanterieregiment Nr.
+91. He did not grasp the field password due to linguistic confusion.
+This incident occurred during the march battalion's brief stay in Sátoraljaújhely.

 Background

-Kołomyja is the Polish name of Коломия (Kolomyja) in Galicia, now in the Ivano-Frankivsk oblast in Ukraine.
-Until 1918 it belonged to Austria, like the rest of the region.
-The Russians occupied the city in september 1914, but were driven out the next year.
-At the time nearly half the population were Jewish.
+Kołomyja is the Polish name of Коломия (Kolomyja) in Galicia, a town in the Ivano-Frankivsk oblast in Ukraine.
+Until 1918, it belonged to Austria, like the rest of the region.
+The Russians occupied the city in September 1914, but were driven out the following year.
+At the time, nearly half the population was Jewish.

 The mysterious Pole

-There is little doubt that this Pole is inspired by Sylwester Turczyński who was an officer's servant at the staff of Infanterieregiment Nr.
+There is little doubt that this Pole is inspired by Sylwester Turczyński, who was an officer's servant on the staff of Infanterieregiment Nr.
 91 at the time when Jaroslav Hašek served in the regiment.
-The two were even taken prisoners under the same circumstances, during the battle by Chorupan 24 September 1915[a].
-If the episode that is described in The Good Soldier Švejk actually took place, it would rather have been in the field than in Sátoraljaújhely, a town far behind the front.
+The two were even taken prisoner under the same circumstances, during the battle of Khorupan on 24 September 1915[a].
+If the episode described in The Good Soldier Švejk actually took place, it would more likely have been in the field than in Sátoraljaújhely, a town far behind the front.

 Quote(s) from the novel